Alexei Navalny says he is being 'tortured' in prison | DW | 25.03.2021

 One of the lawyers for Russian opposition politician Alexei Navalny said Thursday that the jailed Kremlin critic told her he has been subject to sleep deprivation by guards and considers the treatment in a Russian penal colony to be "torture."

+"Essentially I am being tortured through sleep deprivation," Navalny said in a formal complaint released by his lawyers.

+Navalny's wife, Yulia Navalnaya, said on social media Thursday that her husband's treatment was "personal revenge" for his opposition activities, and demanded that he be released for medical treatment.

-After visiting Navalny in prison, lawyer Olga Mikhailova told Russia's TV Rain broadcaster that he is suffering from health problems.
+After visiting Navalny in prison, lawyer Olga Mikhailova told Russia's TV Rain broadcaster that he is suffering from health problems and has experienced back pain "for weeks."

 "In my opinion, he is in bad shape health-wise because he is experiencing severe pain in his back and in his right leg," Olga Mikhailova told Russia's TV Rain broadcaster.